 Why are grids important in Web design?

-Let’s discuss why adding grids to your workflow could significantly improve your designs and processes.
+Let’s discuss why adding grids to your workflow could significantly improve your website designs and processes.

 Makes your job quicker